The name of the Union shall be the Glamorgan County Golf Union (the “Union”).

 The financial year shall commence on the 1st of January in each year.
 The Honorary Treasurer shall record all financial transactions and prepare an Annual Statement of Accounts in the form of a revenue account and balance sheet made up to the previous 31st of December.
 The Honorary Secretary shall send out to the member clubs the Annual Statement of Accounts after it has been examined by the Reporting Accountant and approved by the Executive.
 A notice convening the Annual General Meeting of Council shall be sent out at the same time and shall include a motion to elect a Reporting Accountant.

-The property including the trophies of the Union shall be vested in two or more Trustees appointed annually by Council.
-The Trustees so appointed shall invest or otherwise deal with the property of the Union as directed by resolution of the Council – of which an entry in the Minutes shall be conclusive evidence – and shall be indemnified against risk and expense out of the Union property.
+The property including the trophies of the Union shall be vested in two or more Trustees appointed annually by the Executive.
+The Trustees so appointed shall invest or otherwise deal with the property of the Union as directed by resolution of the Executive – of which an entry in the Minutes shall be conclusive evidence – and shall be indemnified against risk and expense out of the Union property.

 A meeting shall be held each year at which there will be a Competition to decide the Amateur Champion of the County Union.
 The Championship shall be in the form of 36 holes medal play (subject to any overriding decision by the Championship Committee), the winner being the competitor returning the lowest gross aggregate score over the 36 holes.
-In the event of a tie, a play-off over at least 3 holes shall take place over the same course.
+In the event of a tie, a play-off shall take place the format of which to be decided by the organising committee.
 Ties in the Junior Championship shall be decided in the same manner, but in all other events a tie shall be resolved by a card play-off.

-County Championships, or any other competitions organised by the Union, shall be open to all male amateur golfers of a member club with a current CONGU® Handicap, including Juniors but excluding Country and Honorary Life Members.
+County Championships, or any other competitions organised by the Union, shall be open to all male amateur golfers of a member club with a current handicap on the World Handicapping System, including Juniors but excluding Country and Honorary Life Members.
 In addition to the County Championship, the Executive Committee shall organise such other Championships and Leagues, as it deems appropriate.

 Regulations governing the entry and conduct of all the Union’s events will be set out by the Executive Committee.